stagedml/stagedml/README.md

    provide our favorite version as  `./3rdparty/tensorflow` Git submodule.
 You have the following options:

-   * (a) Build our favorite TensorFlow from sources order to use it, we have to build it first.
-Consider using some of the helper shell functions:
+   * (a) Build our favorite TensorFlow from sources.
+Consider using some of our helper shell functions:

      ```